Luismd2025/MonitoringCPU-RAM-NET/README.md

              eval $(minikube -p minikube docker-env)

-3. Build your application container image: After making changes to app/main.py or Dockerfile, rebuild the image.
-The kubectl rollout restart command in the next step will ensure the new image is used.
+3. Build your application container image: After making changes to application/app.py or MYdockerfile, rebuild the image.
+   The command: kubectl rollout restart command in the next step will ensure the new image is used.

              docker build -t cpu_ram_monitor:latest -f MYdockerfile .